FabricMC/fabric-docs/develop/mixins/index.md

 ### Merging {#merging}

-The primary way Mixin applies mixin classes is by pre-processing and then "merging" nearly all of a mixin class's content into the target class.
-This means any additional fields, methods, static initializers, interface implementation declarations, etc. are added to the target class.
+The primary way Mixin applies modifications is by pre-processing and then "merging" nearly all of a mixin class's content into the target class.
+This means any additional fields, methods, static initializers, interface implementation declarations, etc. are added to the target class's bytecode.

 All of the additional tools Mixin provides are built on top of merging, giving users ways to control and add steps to certain members' merging, rather than adding entirely separate transformations.